Explore our History, Heritage and Culture

 Our carnivals immerse visitors in the U.S. Virgin Islands’ rich culture, celebrating everything that makes us unique.
 But beyond these seasonal events, you’ll find echoes of the past in our islands’ 18th-century Danish colonial architecture, as well as Danish street and estate names.
 Outside of our towns, the islands are carved into estates with colorful names like Neltjeberg, Fredriksdal and Marienhoj.
 Learn about local fruits and traditional dishes (gennips and kallaloo soup, anyone?) at farmers markets and family-run restaurants.
 And explore our heritage at plantation museums and ruins, massive forts and historic houses of worship.

-The oldest buildings on the islands are our forts, which were used by the Europeans as a defense against colonizing countries.
-Tour the museum at Fort Christian on St. Thomas, which was largely completed by 1680.
+The oldest buildings on the islands are forts that were used by Europeans as a defense against colonizing countries.
+On St. Thomas, tour the museum at Fort Christian, which was largely completed by 1680.
 St. Croix’s well-preserved Fort Christiansvaern dates to 1749 and now houses a museum that tells the history of the island.

 Houses of Worship